1.1 The definitions and rules of interpretation in this Clause apply in this Agreement.

 2.6 Any Goods that are returned to Supplier, pursuant to 2.5 above, must be returned in good and saleable condition with all original packaging and documentation within seven (7) days of delivery or as otherwise agreed by Supplier in writing, the Supplier refund the price paid by the Customer (excluding delivery charges) less an administrative fee.

-2.7 Any acceptance by the Supplier of a cancellation made by the Customer of any specially ordered Goods will be at the discretion of the Supplier.
+2.7 Any acceptance by the Supplier of a cancellation made by the Customer of any specially ordered Goods or Services will be at the discretion of the Supplier.

 2.8 If ten (10) Business Days after the day on which the Supplier attempted to make delivery of Goods the Customer has not taken delivery of those Goods, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods, or charge the Customer for any shortfall below the price of the Goods.